This post may contain affiliate links. Please read my disclosure and privacy policy.

 Store the cooled banana bread in an airtight container at cool room temperature for 2 days, the refrigerator for 1 week or the freezer for up to 6 months.

 My husband describes this vegan oat flour banana bread as a “health-food snack,” which I take as a major compliment.
-Translated, it means that this is a not-too-sweet (perfectly sweet, to me), wholesome (yet still tender) loaf.
+Translated, it means that this is a not-too-sweet (perfect level of sweetness, to me), wholesome (yet still tender) loaf.
+I love the nutty flavor of the oats and the deep flavor of banana in every bite.

 Happy Baking!